kevinolega/callcentertrainingtips/_posts/2014-11-10-habits-boss.md

 If you do this for the rest of your life?

-Given your answers, how happy would you be or un happy do you see yourself as a result of this habit?
+Given your answers, how happy would you be or unhappy do you see yourself as a result of this habit?

 What is your thought process when you look at this habit?